-(xxv) sale of food and/or beverages for immediate consumption on or off the premises by and individual or household, and specifically including fast food outlets, neighbourhood pubs and restaurants, but not including breakfast served by a bed and breakfast to the traveling public who have been provided with overnight accommodation, or the sale of food or beverages primarily produced on site as per (a)(ii);

-- (xxvi) taxidermy; - (xxvii) dispensing of automotive fuel, oil, or fluids; - (xxviii) automotive repairs, vehicle restoration or maintenance except on parcels zoned Agriculture 1 and 2 (AG1-AG2) and Rural Residential 1 and 2 (RR1-RR2) and Resource Management 1 to 5 (RM1-RM5) and Resource Management 7 to 9 (RM7-RM9); - (xxix) cannabis and mushroom processing and production; - (xxx) alcohol production; - (xxxi) temporary accommodation other than bed and breakfast; and - (xxxii) nursery. - (c) A home-based business must: - (i) be conducted by the permanent residents of the parcel on which the homebased business activity is located; - (ii) be accessory to the residential use of the parcel; - (iii) not change the outside appearance of the premises or create other visible evidence of its existence, other than one sign; - (iv) be registered with the Regional District of Nanaimo Business Registry; - (v) create no noise, vibration, glare, fumes, odours, dust, or smoke detectable off the parcel to the normal senses; - (vi) not include any outdoor storage; - (vii) be wholly contained within the dwelling unit, garage, and/or accessory building(s), except for outdoor play areas for childcare facilities or small scale market garden activities; - (viii) provide all parking on a dust free hard surfaced portion of the parcel for all non-resident employees, visitors and / or drop-off locations in accordance with Section 3.22 of this Bylaw; and, - (ix) despite any regulation in this Bylaw, on lands located in the Agricultural Land Reserve be in accordance with the Agricultural Land Reserve Act and Regulations, and applicable orders of the Land Reserve Commission. - (d) A maximum of one (1) non-illuminated home-based business sign per parcel is permitted, provided that the sign: - (i) Does not exceed 0.75 m2 in sign face area;
+- (xxv) sale of food and/or beverages for immediate consumption on or off the premises by and individual or household, and specifically including fast food outlets, neighbourhood pubs and restaurants, but not including breakfast served by a bed and breakfast to the traveling public who have been provided with overnight accommodation, or the sale of food or beverages primarily produced on site as per (a)(ii); - (xxvi) taxidermy; - (xxvii) dispensing of automotive fuel, oil, or fluids; - (xxviii) automotive repairs, vehicle restoration or maintenance except on parcels zoned Agriculture 1 and 2 (AG1-AG2) and Rural Residential 1 and 2 (RR1-RR2) and Resource Management 1 to 5 (RM1-RM5) and Resource Management 7 to 9 (RM7-RM9); - (xxix) cannabis and mushroom processing and production; - (xxx) alcohol production; - (xxxi) temporary accommodation other than bed and breakfast; and - (xxxii) nursery. - (c) A home-based business must: - (i) be conducted by the permanent residents of the parcel on which the homebased business activity is located; - (ii) be accessory to the residential use of the parcel; - (iii) not change the outside appearance of the premises or create other visible evidence of its existence, other than one sign; - (iv) create no noise, vibration, glare, fumes, odours, dust, or smoke detectable off the parcel to the normal senses; - (v) not include any outdoor storage; - (vi) be wholly contained within the dwelling unit, garage, and/or accessory building(s), except for outdoor play areas for childcare facilities or small scale market garden activities; - (vii) provide all parking on a dust free hard surfaced portion of the parcel for all non-resident employees, visitors and / or drop-off locations in accordance with Section 3.22 of this Bylaw; and, - (viii) despite any regulation in this Bylaw, on lands located in the Agricultural Land Reserve be in accordance with the Agricultural Land Reserve Act and Regulations, and applicable orders of the Land Reserve Commission. - (d) A maximum of one (1) non-illuminated home-based business sign per parcel is permitted, provided that the sign: - (i) Does not exceed 0.75 m in sign face area;

-- Administration Part 1 - Interpretation Part 2
+Interpretation Part 2